authts/react-oidc-context/README.md

 ## Documentation
-This library acts as a context provider arround the `oidc-client` library.
+This library implements an auth context provider by making use of the `oidc-client` library.
+Its configuration is tight coupled to that library.

 - [oidc-client](https://github.com/IdentityModel/oidc-client-js/wiki)